deadbaed/blog/content/2023-06-28-caddy-ca-acme-alpine.md

-title = "Setup Caddy with a CA and ACME server on Alpine Linux" date = 2023-06-28T00:00:00-00[UTC] uuid = "4a99e6df-dd18-42a0-adc7-6a9a60a3d747"
+title = "Setup Caddy with a CA and ACME server on Alpine Linux" date = 2023-06-28T00:00:00-00[UTC] uuid = "4a99e6df-dd18-42a0-adc7-6a9a60a3d747" description = "Rollout HTTPS certificates for websites on an internal network infrastructure"
 +++

 Now that we have a WireGuard VPN with an awesome internal DNS server, let's get a web server with HTTPS!